Rua Amarela Cascais

 Advertising

-The newest "resident" of Rua Amarela focuses on healthy food and brunch dishes, although it also serves more elaborate meals.
-It is a project that brings together seven partners, including those responsible for the neighboring Malacopa and Senhor Manuel, but also the former owner of that space, which was previously an Italian restaurant.
-For starters, there is burrata with pesto rosso and crispy ham, tuna tartare on a bed of crispy rice, or beef carpaccio with capers and Parmesan cheese.
-You can also expect a wide variety of eggs, pancakes, toasts, and bowls – sweet ones (with açaí, muesli, pitaya, or yogurt, for example), but also savory ones, among which our favorites include the Resident's Croque, a brioche toast with cheese, ham, fried egg, and hollandaise sauce.
+This Residente on Rua Amarela focuses on healthy food and brunch dishes, although it also serves more substantial meals.
+It is a project that brings together seven partners, including the people behind neighbouring Malacopa and Sr Manuel, as well as the former owner of the space, which was previously an Italian restaurant.
+Starters include burrata with pesto rosso and crispy prosciutto, tuna tartare on a bed of crispy rice, or beef carpaccio with capers and parmesan cheese.
+You can also expect a wide variety of eggs, pancakes, toasts, and bowls – sweet (with açaí, muesli, pitaya, or yoghurt, for example) as well as savoury, with our favourite being the Croque do Residente, a brioche toast with cheese, prosciutto, a fried egg, and hollandaise sauce.

 Advertising